Jessa Duggar Shares Gorgeous Family Photo With Ben & Their 3 Kids On Instagram

 “Absolutely stunning, Jess,” a family friend told her.

 Jessa wasn’t the only one who shared the snapshots.
-Ben also posted a few different pics than his wife did.
-Spurgeon and Henry are seen in one of them kissing their baby sister.
-Another snap shows Jessa giving her daughter a kiss on her chubby little cheek.
+Ben also posted a few different pics from the ones his wife shared.
+Spurgeon and Henry were seen in one of them, kissing their baby sister.
+Another snap showed Jessa giving her daughter a kiss on her chubby little cheek.
 Ben’s parents and siblings also posed together with him, Jessa, and their kids for a huge Seewald family photo op.
-They are all seen standing in the middle of a street.
+They were all seen standing in the middle of the street.

 “Some of my favorite people right here!
 So blessed to call them family,” Jessa said in her caption.

 Ben has been posting more on Instagram recently, which has made Duggar fans quite happy.
 It’s not known why he decided to take a couple of years off from the social media platform, but he appears to be sharing regularly these days.
-His recent photos of the family’s trip to Hurts Donut shop was also a big hit with his followers.
+His recent photos of the family’s trip to a Hurts Donut shop was also a big hit with his followers.

-Jessa Duggar and her family of five can be seen Tuesday nights on new episodes of Counting On that airs on TLC.
+Jessa Duggar and her family of five can be seen Tuesday nights on new episodes of Counting On, which airs on TLC.